 Then they made announcement all over the web and their website explaining the virtual show booth.

-over the world to see a demo of their new product.
+The day the trade show started, so did they.
+Using a webcam and instant message software (chat software), they had people logging on from all over the world to see a demo of their new product.
 They were live for 16 hours a day, demonstrating their new product and answering questions.

 When they show ended, so did their virtual show booth.
 They had over 60,000 people log in and watch the live demo over a 3 day period.
 This was far more than the 10,000 people that attended the trade show.